stolostron/application-ui/README.md

 ## Running locally with an OKD cluster OCM environment

+By default the server runs in development mode using **insecure** HTTP connections.
+To use HTTPS, you must either:
+- set the environment variables `serverKey` and `serverCert` with the full path of the key and certificate files
+- provide a key and certificate in the `./sslcert/server.key` and `./sslcert/server.crt` files

+To run in production mode, set `NODE_ENV` to `production` and provide a key and certificate in `./certs/applicationui.key` and `./certs/applicationui.crt`.

-1. To run your local `application-ui` code against an existing OCM installation, make sure you are logged in using `oc` then source the `setup-env.sh` script.
+To run your local `application-ui` code against an existing OCM installation:

+1. Make sure you are logged in using `oc` then source the `setup-env.sh` script.
    ```
    . ./setup-env.sh
    ```